+When and where is it, how will it work and how can you be there?
+All you need to know about EURO 2020.

+>

-Why a 'EURO for Europe'?
+> Why a 'EURO for Europe'?

-"There is great pleasure in being able to bring EURO 2020 to so many countries and cities, to see football acting as a bridge between nations, and to carry the competition closer to the fans, who are the essential lifeblood of the game," said UEFA President Aleksander Čeferin.
+> "There is great pleasure in being able to bring EURO 2020 to so many countries and cities, to see football acting as a bridge between nations, and to carry the competition closer to the fans, who are the essential lifeblood of the game," says UEFA President Aleksander Čeferin.

-How can fans obtain tickets?
+> How can fans obtain tickets?

-What if I want to volunteer?
+> What if I want to volunteer?

-Volunteers will be crucial to the running of UEFA EURO 2020, with the application phase set to open in summer 2019.
+> Volunteers will be crucial to the running of UEFA EURO 2020, with the application phase set to open in summer 2019.
 The objective of the volunteer programme is to integrate and gather the population across Europe, as well as creating a legacy for the host countries.